 - Fake Longevity: The game automatically starts a "second lap" playthrough after the ending in which you start from stage one again except you must now reach a more extreme weight goal for each stage.

-- Irony: After slimming down and winning Penko's love back, Penko herself ends up getting overweight from snacking so much, to Penta's facepalming chagrin.
+- Golden Ending: Beat the game completely slimmed down.
+Penko will once again accept Penta Then Penko herself ends up getting massively overweight from snacking so much, to her embarrassment and Penta's facepalming chagrin.

 - Level Ate: Stage three is set in a giant cake.